-Manchester blast witness: 'bodies scattered about everywhere'
+Manchester blast witness: 'Bodies scattered about everywhere'

 "The sound rattled my chest," James said.
 "I looked up and saw everyone start to scream and run back down the stairs."

-It was the first concert that James' brother had ever been to.
+It was the first concert that James' brother had been to.
 The tickets were an early birthday present, James said.
 The concert had just finished when the chaos started.

 "The stewards were trying to calm people down but everyone was running in a stampede," recalled James, who made his way out of the arena through another exit.
 James said he believed he heard a second explosion as they were running out.